Notre-Dame de Paris: Iconography

-The gargoyles, which were added in about 1240, had a more practical purpose.
+The gargoyles, which were added about 1240, had a more practical purpose.
 They were the rain spouts of the cathedral, designed to divide the torrent of water which poured from the roof after rain, and to project it outwards as far as possible from the buttresses and the walls and windows where it might erode the mortar binding the stone.
 To produce many thin streams rather than a torrent of water, a large number of gargoyles were used, so they were also designed to be a decorative element of the architecture.
 The rainwater ran from the roof into lead gutters, then down channels on the flying buttresses, then along a channel cut in the back of the gargoyle and out of the mouth away from the cathedral.

 Amid all the religious figures, some of the sculptural decoration was devoted to illustrating medieval science and philosophy.
 The central portal of the west façade is decorated with carved figures holding circular plaques with symbols of transformation taken from alchemy.
-The central pillar of the central door of Notre-Dame features a statue of a woman on a throne holding a sceptre in her left hand, and in her right hand, two books, one open (symbol of public knowledge), and the other closed (esoteric knowledge), along with a ladder with seven steps, symbolizing the seven steps alchemists followed in their scientific quest of trying to transform ordinary metals into gold.
+The central pillar of the central door of Notre-Dame features a statue of a woman on a throne holding a sceptre in her left hand, and in her right hand, two books, one open (symbol of public knowledge), and the other closed (esoteric knowledge), along with a ladder with seven steps, symbolising the seven steps alchemists followed in trying to transform ordinary metals into gold.
+On each side of the west façade, there are statues of Ecclesia and Synagoga.
+The statues represent supersessionism, the Christian belief that Christianity has replaced Judaism.

 Many of the statues, particularly the grotesques, were removed from the façade in the 17th and 18th centuries, or were destroyed during the French Revolution.
-They were replaced with figures in the Gothic style, designed by Eugène Viollet-le-Duc, during the 19th-century restoration.
+They were replaced with figures in the Gothic style, designed by Viollet-le-Duc, during the 19th-century restoration.